Doctors Note Logo

 • Avoiding irritants

-If symptoms persist, worsen, or include swelling or bumps, consider doing a free online symptom check for Bumps or swellings around the vulva and follow up with a qualified clinician.
+If symptoms persist, worsen, or include swelling or bumps, consider using a free online symptom checker for bumps or swellings around the vulva to help identify potential causes before following up with a qualified clinician.

 For women with persistent, anatomy-related discomfort, labiaplasty may be an option—but it should be approached carefully, medically, and realistically.